-As popular as indoor cultivation has become over the past few decades, outdoor growing still offers many benefits to new and seasoned growers alike — namely, the ability to grow big, beautiful, high-quality plants at a significantly lower long-term cost.
+As popular as indoor cultivation has become over the past few decades, outdoor cannabis growing still offers many benefits to new and seasoned growers alike — namely, the ability to grow big, beautiful, high-quality cannabis at a significantly lower long-term cost.

 The biggest difference between growing outdoors and indoors is that an indoor grow is a completely manufactured environment.
 That means your energy costs for controlling lighting, temperature, air quality, humidity and other environmental factors will be significant.

-That’s exactly what we’ll be exploring in this article: a month-by-month timeline to help you understand exactly how to grow bigger buds outdoors.
+That’s exactly what we’ll be exploring in this article: a month-by-month timeline to help you understand exactly how to grow bigger, more potent yields of cannabis outdoors.

 First Thing’s First: Geographic Considerations